baselbers/woocommerce-pdf-invoices/readme.txt

 = 2.9.3 - June 19, 2017 =

+- Fixed: PDF abortion error by not using date format from settings for [order-date] since it can have slashes.
 - Fixed: Missing argument 3 fatal error due to 'woocommerce_checkout_order_processed' hook used by third party plugins.

 = 2.9.2 - June 12, 2017 =